AdaCore/training_material/courses/spark_for_ada_programmers/labs/14_state_abstraction.lab.rst

 Abstract State
 ----------------

-- Define an abstract state called :code:`The_State` to hold all of the state of package :code:`Basics`
+- Define an abstract state called :ada:`The_State` to hold all of the state of package :ada:`Basics`

-- Move all the state of package :code:`Basics` into its private part with suitable aspects :code:`Part_Of`
+- Move all the state of package :ada:`Basics` into its private part with suitable aspects :ada:`Part_Of`

 - Define the state refinement in the package body